 We moved at the same time.
-I slid left as he shot forward, and instead of taking his fist to my face, I stepped clear.
+I slid left as he shot forward, and instead of taking his fist to the face, I stepped clear of it.
 He hadn’t been expecting it, and before he could stop himself, he rammed his knuckles straight into the unforgiving steel wall of the elevator.

-The thing about training in hand-to-hand combat day after day, month after month, is that you get good at reading people.
+The thing about training in hand-to-hand combat every day for years on end is that you get good at reading people.
 This guy might have been big, but he wasn’t as well-trained as I was.
-I realized that the split second before he started moving, when he’d dropped his right shoulder, projecting his punch.
+I realized that right before he lunged at me, when he dropped his right shoulder, projecting his punch.

 I hadn’t been lying to Jakob earlier.
 I was a vicious fighter.
 Most of the time, I kept my temper on a tight leash, but when someone tried to hurt me, I let it run wild, and all those months of pent-up rage usually came roaring out.

 The man howled when his fist hit the wall, the sound of his pain echoing around us in the closed space.
 I slipped past him into the hole that opened up in his wake.
 I had a split second to make a decision before he recovered.
-By default, a big, meaty bastard like himself could take a punch better than most.
+By default, a big, meaty bastard like him could take a punch better than most.
 If he saw the blow coming and flexed just before it hit, there was little hope of doing any real damage to him.
 All that muscle would act as a shock absorber.
-I had to hit him where he had the least amount of padding: the joints; the face; places where skin slicked over bone with very little muscle or cartilage in between.
+I had to hit him where he had the least amount of padding.
+His joints.
+His face.
+Places where skin slicked over bone with very little muscle or cartilage in between.
 Those were my best bets if I wanted to get out of here unscathed.

-I braced myself on my right leg, breathed a sigh of relief when it held, and kicked out at him with my left.
+I braced myself on my right leg, thanking God when it held, and kicked out at him with my left.
+Hard.
 My foot took him in the back of the knee.
-Hard.
-His leg folded forward, and thanks to the unexpected shift, he crumpled sideways, toward the wall.
+His leg folded forward, and thanks to the unexpected shift, he crumpled sideways toward the wall.
 He caught himself on the handrail and tried to pull himself up, but I hammered a kick to his ribs.
-He rocked sideways toward me, trying to shield them from another blow on instinct.
+He rocked toward me, trying to shield them from another blow on instinct.
 It was an amateur move, proof that he wasn’t used to this kind of no-holds-barred fight.
-I stepped up and kneed him in the face, picturing my leg driving through his skull, so that I hit with as much force as I could muster in this cramped space.
-I felt bone crunch on impact, and as he toppled backward, blood spurted from his ruined nose.
+I stepped up and kneed him in the face, picturing my leg driving through his skull, so that I hit with as much force as I could muster.
+I felt bone crunch on impact, and when he toppled backward, blood spurted from his ruined nose.

 Overhead, a bell dinged, and the doors slid open.
 There were metal detectors downstairs, so I hadn’t brought my gun inside with me.
 No fucking way was I leaving this guy his weapon so he could shoot me in the back when he regained consciousness.
 I freed it from his holster before stepping over him.
-The gun went into my purse, my phone came out of it, and I took off toward Gran’s room.
-Pain burst through my leg from hip to ankle, but I ignored it.
+The gun went into my purse, my phone came out of it, and I took off toward Gran’s room at a run.
+Pain burst through my bad leg from hip to ankle, but I ignored it.